 c.
 DO NOT DUMP ASHES IN DUMPSTER OR IN THE WOODS.
 This is due to potential fire hazards.
 Ashes will be cleaned from your fire ring UPON REQUEST.
 Leaves and pine needles may be taken to our debris pile in the back of the campground dump station.
 Also do not leave garbage in your fire rings when not in use as it attracts animals.
 Do not burn toxic products in your fire rings such as carpets and rubber products.

 d.
-DO NOT DUMP OR LEAVE SMALL APPLIANCES, TV’s, PUSH MOWERS, FURNITURE, ETC. in or around the garbage dumpster or anywhere in the campground!!
+DO NOT DUMP OR LEAVE SMALL APPLIANCES, TV’s, PUSH MOWERS, FURNITURE, ETC. YOU WILL BE FINED IF CAUGHT!. in or around the garbage dumpster or anywhere in the campground!!
 Garbage personnel will not pick these items up and we are not responsible for them...YOU ARE!
-The Veolia recycling center on Hwy J will accept these items.
+The Waste Management (WM) recycling center on Hwy J will accept these items.
 They are a block down on the right after a left turn from Hwy 47 East.
-Their basic minimum charges are $20 for furniture, metal, and trash.
-Appliances are $20 each and electronic waste is $.25 per pound, $5.00 minimum.
-They do not accept any yard waste, hazardous material such as paints and oil.
+Check with them for current prices as they are subject to change.
 Trig’s recycling Center is a second option for you behind Trig’s Food Stores in Minocqua.
 It is your responsibility to take any items other than household garbage and pay any costs the centers require.

 e.
 DO NOT DUMP GARBAGE IN RECYCLING BIN.
 Recycling has been commingled meaning glass, plastic & tin can be put in the same container—no sorting required!
 Please note the signs designating each container.